sorinbotirla/powerchat/README.md

 <br />

 This chat provides Operators and Customers with the following functions:
+- websockets for real time messaging
-- images and videos upload
+- images and videos upload (including drag & drop)
-- multiple operators
+- multiple operators can handle multiple customers
+- leaving chat / joining chat info
 - marking messages as seen
 - typing events
-- offline replies via email
+- when the customers leave the chat, operators can reply via email
+- customers can respond from the emails and come back to chat continuing the conversation
-- logging messages
+- logging messages in mysql database
 - persistent messages on refresh
-- customers can respond from the emails and come back to chat
+- persistent customer sessions
 - automatic urls previews
 - filtering tracking parameters from urls
 - bidirectional sanitization
-- customer device profiling
+- customer device profiling (os, browser, device)
 - responsive customer chat
 <br />
 <br />